 After you give birth, feeling like “yourself” again can be difficult.
 Some Mamas are excited to eat whatever they want, while others are finally happy to walk without waddling.

-While each Mama’s postpartum recovery journey is different, most Mamas typically have one common goal—regain their pre-pregnancy body.
+While each Mama’s postpartum recovery journey is different, most Mamas typically have one common goal—to regain their pre-pregnancy body.
 And many have found great support in their recovery in a humble yet reliable product called a postpartum corset.

 What is Postpartum Corset and its Benefits?

-The postpartum corset, also known as postpartum girdle, is worn after a vaginal delivery or a C-section.
+The postpartum corset, a girdle or belly wrap, is worn after a vaginal delivery or a C-section.
 It mainly compresses your belly and reduces postpartum swelling.
 In addition, this garment supports the abdominal muscles, which usually separate because of the stretching uterus during pregnancy.

-It also aids in binding the muscles, uterus, and other organs to help them return to pre-pregnancy size and positions.
-If you have loose and floppy skin, a postpartum corset can also do the trick in shrinking it.
+It also aids in binding the muscles, uterus, and other organs to help them return to pre-pregnancy size and position.
+If you have loose and floppy skin, it can also do the trick in shrinking.

 It’s beneficial to those who suffer from diastasis recti.
 This condition occurs when the muscles on your left and right torso separate along the middle.
-In most cases, it’s what we like to call the “pregnancy pooch.”
+In most cases, it’s the “pregnancy pooch.”
 While it typically resolves within two months, a postpartum corset speeds up the recovery.

 Is It Safe To Use?

 Generally, postpartum corsets are safe to use immediately after childbirth.
-That is, if you did not experience any complications during pregnancy or childbirth.
+That is if you did not experience complications during pregnancy or childbirth.

 But we at Mama’s Choice recommend that you consult your doctor or midwife before you start wearing one.

-If your doctor has given you the signal to wear one, Medical News Today also recommends avoiding very tight wraps that pressure the abdomen.
-According to the report, such heavy compression can damage the pelvic floor, which can “lead to organ prolapse and urinary or fecal incontinence.”
+If your doctor has given you the signal to wear one, Medical News Today also recommends avoiding tight wraps that pressure the abdomen.
+According to the report, heavy compression can damage the pelvic floor, which can “lead to organ prolapse and urinary or faecal incontinence.”